couchbaselabs/tuqtng/docs/versus-sql.md

 Join differences
 ----------------
 We colloquially categorize joins that one encounters in relational databases as "bad joins" and "good joins".
 Bad joins are what one would perform to compose an object that got shredded while being stored into tables.
 These account for bulk of the joins one would encounter with a business application running against a relational database.
-These joins are unnecessary in documenta databases that UnQL operates on because objects are stored as documents, where there is no shredding.
+These joins are unnecessary in documenta databases that N1QL operates on because objects are stored as documents, where there is no shredding.

 "Good joins" are where the relationship between the joined item has a real world representation as well.
 An example would be the relation between an expense report and a reimbursement check.
 In most business applications today, these joins are represented using application logic and not as database joins, as the latter is too restrictive to model the real world relationships.

-### Joins in UnQL
+### Joins in N1QL
-The UnQL language in the first revision does not specify join behavior, except for self joins.
+The N1QL language in the first revision does not specify join behavior, except for self joins.
 It reserves all join related keywords so that the topic can be dealt with in a future version.
-Unlike SQL, UnQL is substantially usable without joins as there is no need to join tables to recompose documents.
+Unlike SQL, N1QL is substantially usable without joins as there is no need to join tables to recompose documents.

 ### Self Joins
 A self join is a trivial join where one part of the document is joined with another part of itself.
 It is largely a convenience construct.
-Self joins in UnQL are expressed on the "FROM" clause of the statement, similar to implicit inner joins in a SQL statement.
-Unlike SQL, the joined parts can refer only to sub parts of a single document and not across documents in this revision of UnQL.
+Self joins in N1QL are expressed on the "FROM" clause of the statement, similar to implicit inner joins in a SQL statement.
+Unlike SQL, the joined parts can refer only to sub parts of a single document and not across documents in this revision of N1QL.

 The self join is effected using a new keyword, OVER.